nevendyulgerov/udacity-fs-trivia-project/backend/README.md

 flask run --host='0.0.0.0' --port=8000
 ```

+This will make the server api discoverable at http://localhost:8000/api/v1.

 Setting the `FLASK_ENV` variable to `development` will detect file changes and restart the server automatically.

 Setting the `FLASK_APP` variable to `flaskr` directs flask to use the `flaskr` directory and the `__init__.py` file to find the application.